Remembering J Dilla & Nujabes through Samples

 According to a Q&A with Shing02 (emcee and close friend and collaborator of Nujabes), Dilla and Nujabes never met.
 Needless to say, Nujabes was well aware of Dilla’s music.
 That also shows in a video of Guinness Records in Tokyo (Nujabes' record store), which shows J Dilla’s The Shining on display.

-Learn How to Sample Like J DIlla & Nujabes
+Learn How to Sample Like J Dilla & Nujabes

 The video series Iconic Sampling Techniques, hosted by JFilt of Verysickbeats, teaches you about the sampling techniques of the greats, to inspire and expand your own production.
 Learn how to maximize Tracklib as a crate-digging tool to find the specific sounds you're looking for, and how to utilise samples to achieve the sounds of hip-hop icons like J Dilla and Nujabes.